evkx/evkx.github.io/content/models/cupra/born/BORN_58_e-BOOST/_index.md

 ---
 title: CUPRA BORN 58 e-BOOST
 linktitle: "BORN 58 e-BOOST"
 description: "CUPRA BORN 58 e-BOOST is an all-electric hatchback with a WLTP range of up to 420 km (261 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true